Convex ordering and quantification of quantumness: Axiomatic Quantification of Nonclassicality

-Due to the fact that Definition~\ref{Def:Measure} is based on the definition of the NO, this quantification does not need additional axioms to be justified.
-Alltogether the quantification of quantum states with nonclassical properties has been done only by the most elementary definition of convexity and the physical need for classical transformations.
-Moreover we did not make any further assumption about the classical property itself.
-For practical use, we have simply demanded that the property is closed under classical mixing (convexity property of $\mathcal C$).
+The here considered quantification of quantum states with nonclassical properties has been based only on the most elementary definition of statistical averaging (convexity of $\mathcal C$) and the physical need for classical transformations, $\mathcal{CO}$.
+We did not make any further assumption about the classical property itself.
+In the case of entanglement, Definition~\ref{Def:Measure} is equivalent to the axiomatic definition of entanglement measures~\cite{AxiomEntM,AxiomEntM2,AxiomEntM3} adding the compatibility with local invertible transformations.
+For nonclassicality in the notion of coherent states, Definition~\ref{Def:Measure} is equivalent to the algebraic approach in Refs.~\cite{UniQuant,Gehrke}.
+Note that the quantification procedure loses its generality if only subsets of $\mathcal{CO}$ are considered, as it is often done in entanglement theory by restricting the set of all separable operations to operational subset of so-called local operations and classical communication~\cite{RMP-Horo}.